Chayno1/Milestone-project-3-my-film-review/README.md

 ##### Website business needs

- - To explain the type of website it is
+ - To explain what the website is about and how it works to the user

-- To explain how to play the game
+- To display film data to the user

-- make the game easily accessible

-- A way for anyone visiting to play
+- Give the user the ability to upload their own films

-- give the opportunity to count success or failure of the game
+-  Give the user the ability to upload their own reviews of films

+- Display updated films and reviews to all users

+- Secure access for users so not anyone can muniplate website content.

-Evaluation : The website covers all 5 points on business needs,
+Evaluation : The website covers all points on business needs,
-- The main page is clear in presenting an online game
+- The main page is clear in presenting what the website is about and how to use it
-- Clear instructions are provide on the main page with images to showcase what to look for.
-- The website is only made of two pages making access to start the game only a click away.
-- Several links to the game page are provide on the home page(about) which are easily accessible
-- The game tallies up the result of each game so the user can keep track of their score.
+- The main data for films is clearly presented and easy to use for the user
+- The edit, add, delete options are displayed and easy access for logged in users only.
+- Film data and reviews are accessible for everyone who visits the site.
+- Only registered users can edit,add or delete films and reviews on the website.

 Conclusion : The website achieves the busines needs to a basic level